We Intentionally Build Character and Confidence

-The nurturing of Body, Mind and Spirit is as relevant today as it was when first developed by our founder, Dr. Luther Gulick, in the late 1800s.
-A Timanous summer fosters the time and space for the holistic development of all three elements in our campers.
-Free from the stressors of school and distractions of devices, our boys return home with greater insights into themselves, their interactions with their peers, and their home communities.
+The nurturing of Body, Mind, and Spirit is as crucial now as when Dr. Luther Gulick founded our camp in the late 1800s.
+A Timanous summer promotes holistic development, allowing campers to grow without school stress or device distractions.
+Our boys return home with deeper insight into themselves, their relationships, and their home communities.

 X Slider Background Settings